Spiritual signs in nature and their meaning in indigenous cultures

 - an invitation to seize an opportunity

 The moon is associated with cycles, emotions, and transformations.
-A particularly bright moon can be a reminder of:
+A particularly bright moon can recall:

 - natural cycles